 - In Year One: Batman/Scarecrow, Crane looks nothing like his previous portrayals.
 While tall and thin, he doesn't have the same gangly awkwardness as he is usually given, and comes across looking more like David Tennant than Icabhod Crane.
 Likewise, in Blackest Night when drawn by Ivan Reis, without the mask Crane doesn't look anything like how artists portray him.

 - Adaptational Badass: While he's almost always a threat to some degree, he's rarely more than a minor threat.
 In the Batman: Arkham Series, his threat level is raised to enormous new heights, especially in Batman: Arkham Knight, where he is the game's Big Bad and unleashes destruction on Gotham that not even The Joker was able to reach, nearly becoming national threat.
 He is, to date, the only villain in any piece of media to succeed in unmasking Batman to the world.

 - Adaptational Job Change: Usually, he's a university professor before he turned to crime.
-In The Dark Knight Trilogy, we first see him as a practicing psychiatrist and court consultant.
+In The Dark Knight Trilogy, we first see him as the head psychologist of Arkham Asylum.

 - Appropriated Appelation: 'Scarecrow' was a mocking nickname given to Crane by his colleagues at the university.
 When he turned to crime, he adopted it as his alias, swearing he would make it a name people would fear.